darfink/chakracore-rs/chakracore-sys/README.md

 If you are interested in idiomatic Rust bindings, check out [chakracore-rs](https://github.com/darfink/chakracore-rs).

-**NOTE: The version on crates.io (version `0.0.2`) does not include support for generating bindings on-the-fly.
-This is because of the `libbindgen` dependecy, which is not yet published.
-It also requires ChakraCore to be built manually, outside the source tree using `CHAKRA_SOURCE/BUILD`.
-If either one of these complications are problematic, use the git repository instead.**

 ## Requirements

 This library builds the ChakraCore component in the source tree.
 It is cloned by